0x7df/0x7df.github.io/content/earth-observation-satellites.md

 ESA.
 Will deliver to TB of data per day, totalling 20,000 TB by 2020.
 Data used for Europe's Copernicus Programme.

+Fleet of six families of Sentinels, 1-6.

-* Sentinel 1a and 1b - C-band SAR - high-res ocean (i.e. roughness), sea ice, land surface
+* Sentinel 1 - radar imagery (C-band SAR) for land and ocean services (high-resolution ocean roughness, sea ice, land surface)
+    * Sentinel 1b - 25/04/16 (later than 2a and 3a)
-* Sentinel 2a and 2b - land monitoring: wide-swath high-resolution multispectral imager with 13 spectral bands
+* Sentinel 2 - optical imagery for land monitoring: wide-swath, high-resolution multispectral imager with 13 spectral bands
+    * Sentinel 2a launched 23/06/15
+    * Sentinel 2b launched 07/03/17 (later than Sentinel-3a)
-* Sentinal 3a and 3b - land and ocean monitoring:
+* Sentinal 3 - optical, radar and altimetry data for land and ocean monitoring:
+    * Sentinel 3a launched 16/02/16
-    * Sea and Land Surface Temperature Radiometer (SLSTR) - inlcudes dedicated fire channels
+    * Sea and Land Surface Temperature Radiometer (SLSTR) - includes dedicated fire channels
     * Ocean and Land Colour Instrument (OLCI)
     * SRAL - dual-frequency (Ku and C band) SAR altimeter
     * Dual-channel microwave radiometer (MWR)
     * S-3b launch expected end 2017
-* Sentinel 4 - atmospheric composition and air quality monitoring: UV-visible-near-IR (UVN) spectrometer, and thermal IR sounder
+* Sentinel 4 - geostationary atmospheric composition and air quality monitoring: UV-visible-near-IR (UVN) spectrometer, and thermal IR sounder
     (IRS) on the Meteosat Third Generation (MTG) Sounder (MTG-S), and Flexible Combined Imager (FCI) on the MTG Imager (MTG-I) satellite
-* Sentinel 5 - atmospheric composition and air quality monitoring: UV-visible-near-IR shortwave (UVNS) spectrometer
+* Sentinel 5 - polar-orbiting atmospheric composition and air quality monitoring: UV-visible-near-IR shortwave (UVNS) spectrometer
-* Sentinel 5P (precursor) - atmospheric composition and air quality monitoring: UVNS
+* Sentinel 5P (precursor) - bridges the gap between Envisat and Sentinel-5, atmospheric composition and air quality monitoring: UVNS
-* Sentinel 6 - high-resolution ocean topography: radar altimeter
+* Sentinel 6 - high-resolution ocean topography via radar altimeter, primarily for operational oceanography and climate studies

 ### Other